I do not think that means what you think it means… Inigo Montoya, The Princess Bride.

 There’s a word in Korean that means the inability to get over one’s addiction to travel, a perpetual case of wanderlust.
 Once the travel bug has bitten, it indicates, there is no cure.

 I’ve never been one to advocate for quitting one’s job in order to see the world.
-Yes, I have worked in jobs I hated and companies I hated even more.
+Yes, I have worked in jobs I hated and for companies I hated even more.
 I’ve worked in jobs or positions that I absolutely knew was just a paycheck.
-But I know that this is temporary.
-I am waiting for one of two thing to happen and then I am out of there.
+But I knew that this was temporary.
+I was waiting for one or two thing to happen and then I was out of there.
 I’ve always known that working these jobs would allow me to pursue my dreams.
-I worked PRN-status for 11 years so that I’d be able to create my own schedule and take time off when I wanted to.
+I worked PRN-status for 10 years so that I’d be able to create my own schedule and take time off when I wanted to.
 Everything I’ve done has contributed to my seemingly disparate goals of 1: seeing as much of the world as possible and 2: becoming a nurse practitioner.
 One is not mutually exclusive of the other.

 The ultimate goal was to earn enough money to spend my junior year of college studying abroad in some as-of-yet-undetermined major.[Spoiler alert: that never happened]